-The wind and solar EIR owner must provide a backup power source for the Real-Time Device, meteorological station equipment, revenue meter, and essential communication equipment (not limited to the router, network switch, fiber optic transceiver, and 120V plug-in power supplies), the backup power source shall be sized accordingly to carry that equipment load.
+The wind and solar EIR or Hybrid Resource with a VER component owner must provide a backup power source for the Real-Time Device, meteorological station equipment, revenue meter, and essential communication equipment (not limited to the router, network switch, fiber optic transceiver, and 120V plug-in power supplies), the backup power source shall be sized accordingly to carry that equipment load.
 A backup power supply may include, but is not limited to, uninterruptable power source (UPS), battery bank with solar panel charger, or dedicated wind turbine charging a backup battery bank with inverter.
 Whichever backup power source is installed, it shall be sized and provide power until the primary power source is restored.